neutrinojs/neutrino/packages/web/README.md

 ## Hot Module Replacement

-While `neutrino-preset-web` supports Hot Module Replacement your app, it does require some application-specific changes in order to operate.
+While `@neutrinojs/web` supports Hot Module Replacement your app, it does require some application-specific changes in order to operate.
 Your application should define split points for which to accept modules to reload using `module.hot`: